This is part one of a two-part interview with Jen Thomas, Agile Fleet Tech Support & Implementation Lead.

 Q: What unique perspective do you have to offer customers?

 A: One of the things that surprised me when I started working at Agile Fleet was that although the Agile staff had been involved in the implementation of many fleet automation projects, only a few had ever managed a fleet themselves.
 They focused on the ability of FleetCommander to provide utilization data and to help fleets to right size.
 While those are very strong benefits for the system, a typical fleet manager doesn’t run utilization reports every day.
 In my experience, it was the day-to-day functionality that I was most familiar with.
 Things like the ability for drivers to make their own reservations and be confident that the vehicle they reserved would be available.
 The ability to research reservations and know who had a vehicle when.
 Sound Transit had a key control system, so there was also the ease with which drivers were able to get their keys 24/7.
 Learning how to communicate with drivers effectively was important because I had many other tasks on my plate.
 Answering questions for drivers or fielding angry phone calls was something I definitely wanted to minimize.
 I would like to add that I think my coworkers here at Agile Fleet have been very interested in my perspective.
 I have had many conversations where people picked my brain for ideas about how to handle something a customer had experienced.
 Many of my suggestions on how to make things more efficient have been incorporated in FleetCommander.
 I have been impressed by Agile’s enthusiasm for my ideas and perspective.

-Keep an eye out next month for part two of a two-part Interview with Jen Thomas, Agile Fleet Tech Support and Implementation Lead.
+Part two of of our two-part Interview with Jen Thomas, Agile Fleet Tech Support and Implementation Lead, is now available here.